Chemical, Paper & Biomedical Engineering (CPB)

 Prerequisites: MTH 245; (BIO 203 or CHM 332 or 432); (CPB 414/CPB 514 or CPB 415/CPB 515 or CPB 318 or CPB 418/CPB 518).

 CPB 417/CPB 517.
 Biomedical Engineering.
 (3)

 This course is an introduction to the fundamental concepts in biomedical engineering with a special focus on chemical engineering applications.
-In particular, this course will focus on transport phenomena in biological systems, pharmacokinetics and tissue engineering.
-Engineering topics will also include discussions concerning the design of equipment and materials for, dialysis, oxygenation, artificial organs, and tissue engineering.
+In particular, this course focuses on transport phenomena in biological systems, pharmacokinetics and tissue engineering.
+Engineering topics also include discussions concerning the design of equipment and materials for dialysis, oxygenation, artificial organs, and tissue engineering.

 CPB 418/CPB 518.
 Biological Transport Phenomena.
 (4)